 How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

-Want to know how to get a promotion to partner?
+Do you want to know how to get a promotion to partner in a Big 4?
+How to move from director to partner level?
 Making partner at a Big 4 accounting or consulting firm (EY, Deloitte, KPMG and PwC) is often seen as the pinnacle of achievement for an Accountant or Consultant.
-Over the last few years, the Big 4 firms have, as part of their Partnership Track, started to introduce a step between director and partner.
+Over the last few years, the Big 4 firms have started to introduce a step between director and partner as part of their Partnership Track.
 For example, EY’s Associate Partner or Executive Director roles, and KPMG’s Managing Director Role.
-This article will look at Executive Director vs Partner in a Big 4 firm as well as Associate Partner vs Partner in a Big 4 firm, and Managing Director vs Partner in a Big 4.
-Regardless of how many steps are between Director and Partner on your Partner Track in your Big 4 firm, many talented professionals fail to make it.
-To help you make the jump from director to partner, here are 9 secrets straight from directors themselves who have made it through the partnership track at their Big 4 firm.

 1) Get onto the Partnership Track

-The Big 4 firms have formal, structured development programmes for their ’emerging leaders’, often called ‘partner track’ or ‘partnership track’. i.e. their senior managers and directors who they believe are capable of making it to partner.
-If you are going to make the transition from director to partner or senior manager to partner, then first things first you need to be seen as partnership potential.
-Most of the Big 4 firms around the world will have an ’emerging leader’ or ‘next gen’ or ‘future partner’ or ‘pathway to partner’ type of programme.
+If you are going to transition from director to partner or senior manager to partner, first you need to be seen as partnership potential.
+Most of the Big 4 firms worldwide will have an ’emerging leader’ or ‘next gen’ or ‘future partner’ or ‘pathway to partner’ type of programme.
 (These are actual names of the future partners programme used in some of the Big 4 firms around the world.)

 The formal partner admissions process for a Big 4 firm can be up to a year in length, with various long and shortlisting of potential future partners carried out 0-3 years before an individual is admitted to the partnership (yes, the partnership track process can really be that long at a Big 4 firm).
-It goes without saying that you if you want to make partner at a Big 4 firm you need to first get yourself onto the long lists and then the shortlists.
-Are you on the long list?
-This is a question you need to ask your mentor/partner.
-If you are not on the long list then you are not going to make it from director to partner in your firm.

 My thoughts on whether Executive Director, Managing Director or ‘Associate Partner’ are worth going for…

 Both EY and KPMG have added in an extra role between Director and Partner.
-In some Big 4 firms this is an end destination for a person’s career.
-In other firms this part of the partner track you need to go through before you can make partner.
+In some Big 4 firms, this is an end destination for a person’s career.
+In other firms, this part of the partner track you need to go through before you can make partner.
 Before you consider Executive Director vs Partner in your Big 4 firm, or Managing Director vs Partner in your Big 4, you need to find out the intention behind the Executive Director, Associate Partner or Managing Director Role.
 Is it a career full stop or part of the Partnership Track at your firm?
-Plus what are the expectations on you personally?
+Plus, what are the expectations on you personally?

 2) Prepare for a marathon, not a sprint